vincepr/md/docs/webdev/designpatterns.md

 ```

 ### Strategy Pattern - Open-Closed Principle
+- Basically all it says make the "thing" an abstractmehod or interface.
+And do the Logic below/trough that interface.
-- open for extension
-- closed for modification
+- open for extension & closed for modification
-- ex. filter functionality
-- easy to add additional functinaly (ex. filter by isPrime()  etc...)
+- ex. filter functionality.
+Easy to add additional functinaly (ex. filter by isPrime() or by isSmallerAbs100()  etc...)

 ```py
 for abc import ABC, abstractmethod